Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Along with other cooling measures, ice cubes in the water can help.
 They cool the water making it more palatable to the rabbit and even helping the rabbit cool down a little.
 With less dehydration, its flesh condition will stay firmer.

-Feed plenty of hay to your prime rabbit along with restricted pellets and a tablespoon of Roloff’s Top Secret Formula each day.
+Feed plenty of hay to your prime rabbit along with restricted pellets and a tablespoon of Roloff’s Special Formula each day.

 Don't start giving high-energy conditioning formulas too soon before the show.
 Most breeders start conditioning rabbits for show about 3-4 weeks before showing their rabbits.

-Once, we saved two (Rex) bucks out of the same litter.
-Because of cage availability, one of these bucks went into a 24 x 30 cage, and the other went into a 16x30 cage.
+Once, we saved two Rex bucks out of the same litter.
+Because of cage availability, one of these bucks went into a regular-sized buck cage (24 x 30), and the other went into a smaller holding cage.
 Both rabbits made their ideal weight, however the buck in the smaller cage took longer to do it.

 If you're having trouble conditioning a rabbit for show, try putting the animal in a larger cage and let us know if that helps.